jross765/JKMyMoneyLibNTools/README.md

 In other words: **Make backups before you use this lib!** Take your time and check the generated/changed files thoroughly before moving on.

+## Compiling the Sources
+To compile the sources, do the following:

+1) Make sure that you have Maven installed on your system.

+2) Clone the [`SchnorxoLib`](https://github.com/jross765/schnorxolib) repository, compile it and install the resulting JAR file in your local repository by typing:

+    `$ ./build.sh`

+     Then, either copy the resulting file to whereever you want to have it, or do it the standard Maven way be typing:

+    `$ mvn install`

+3) Clone this repository and compile the sources:
+    a) Adapt the path to your local repository in *all* pom.xml files (search for "`schnorxolib-base-systemPath`").
+    b) Type:

+        `$ ./build.sh`

 ## Sister Project
 This project has a sister project: